 Understanding New Horizons

 I guess what I really hate about that question is the fact that Stardew Valley and Minecraft don’t get the same backlash.
-I mean, yeah, you can mod the hell out of Minecraft to do whatever, but the combat at its core fucken blows and other than that, it’s just a world-design game also.
+I mean, yeah, you can mod the hell out of Minecraft to do whatever, but the combat at its core fucken blows and other than that, it’s just a virtual world also.

 People are playing New Horizons to relax, to improve a world they built, and to accomplish things they set out to accomplish.
 And really, that’s what people want out of life.
-But those things are hard to do in life, so it shouldn’t be all that surprising that people want those same things from a video game.
+But those things are hard to do in life, so it shouldn’t be all that surprising that people want those same things in video games.